GLONASS: Availability

 As of 17 February 2024, the GLONASS constellation status is:

 The system requires 18 satellites for continuous navigation services covering all of Russia, and 24 satellites to provide services worldwide.
 The GLONASS system covers 100% of worldwide territory.

 On 2 April 2014, the system experienced a technical failure that resulted in practical unavailability of the navigation signal for around 12 hours.

 On 14–15 April 2014, nine GLONASS satellites experienced a technical failure due to software problems.

 On 19 February 2016, three GLONASS satellites experienced a technical failure: the batteries of GLONASS-738 exploded, the batteries of GLONASS-737 were depleted, and GLONASS-736 experienced a stationkeeping failure due to human error during maneuvering.
-GLONASS-737 and GLONASS-736 are expected to be operational again after maintenance, and one new satellite (GLONASS-751) to replace GLONASS-738 is expected to complete commissioning in early March 2016.
-The full capacity of the satellite group is expected to be restored in the middle of March 2016.
+GLONASS-737 and GLONASS-736 were expected to be operational again after maintenance, and one new satellite (GLONASS-751) to replace GLONASS-738 was expected to complete commissioning in early March 2016.
+The full capacity of the satellite group was expected to be restored in the middle of March 2016.

 After the launching of two new satellites and maintenance of two others, the full capacity of the satellite group was restored.